alicevillar/sfa_api/README.md

 * [Monolithic Architecture - Activity Diagram](https://github.com/alicevillar/sfa_api/blob/main/readme_img/activity_diagram.pdf)
 * [Microservive Architecture - Activity Diagram](https://github.com/alicevillar/sfa_api/blob/main/readme_img/activity_diagram_microservice.pdf)

-Notice that both prototypes allows users to download images, but only in the monolith users can also upload images to contribute with our database.
-In both, we save only basic user's data in our database and comply with GDPR by allowing them to see their stored data and delete it.
+Notice that both prototypes allows users to download images, but only in the monolith users can also upload images to contribute to our database.
+In both, we save only basic user data in our database and comply with GDPR by allowing them to see their stored data and delete it.

 ## 4. Development timeline